ritvikindupuri/Guard-Duty-Attack/README.md

   <b>Figure 1: Attack Path & Detection Architecture</b>
 </p>

+The diagram above illustrates the five-stage "Kill Chain" executed in this project:

-**1. Initial Access:** External attacker exploits public web vulnerabilities (SQLi, RCE).
+1.  **Initial Access:** An external attacker exploits public web vulnerabilities (SQLi, RCE) to gain control of the web server.
-**2. Credential Access:** Attacker forces the EC2 instance to query the IMDS (169.254.169.254) for temporary IAM role credentials.
+2.  **Credential Access:** The attacker forces the compromised EC2 instance to query the Instance Metadata Service (169.254.169.254) to steal temporary IAM role credentials.
-**3. Lateral Movement:** Attacker pivots to an external environment (simulated via CloudShell), authenticating as the compromised role.
+3.  **Lateral Movement:** The attacker pivots to an external environment (simulated via AWS CloudShell), authenticating as the compromised role from a new IP address.
-**4. Exfiltration:** Attacker accesses private S3 resources.
+4.  **Exfiltration:** Using the stolen permissions, the attacker accesses and downloads private S3 resources (`secret-information.txt`).
-**5. Detection:** GuardDuty ingests CloudTrail logs, identifying the anomaly of EC2 credentials being used from a non-EC2 IP address.
+5.  **Detection:** Amazon GuardDuty ingests CloudTrail logs, identifying the anomaly of EC2 credentials being used from a non-EC2 IP address and flagging the behavior.

 ## MITRE ATT&CK Mapping
 | Tactic | ID | Technique | Project Implementation |